Environmental health science is a profession that covers many scientific disciplines and principles for good health and well-being.

-In order for us to maintain healthy habits for good health and improve our lifestyle we need support, education and motivation.
-Healthy People’s objective to save habitats and human and wildlife is commendable.
+In order for us to maintain healthy habits for good health and improve our lifestyle, we need support, education, and motivation.

 By increasing water and air quality within our communities and using safe materials in manufactured goods and consumables we can reduce the risks of getting preventable diseases.